-

 About Us

-Our Plastic Surgery Center physicians, Dr. Sprole and Dr. Spaniol, are members of the American Society of Plastic Surgeons and Board Certified in plastic surgery.
+Our Plastic Surgery Center physician, Dr. Sprole, is a member of the American Society of Plastic Surgeons and Board Certified in plastic surgery.

 American Society of Plastic Surgery member surgeons